 Impacts identified on the following groups: Age (50-70), Disabled People, Ethnicity, Gender (men), Gender Reassignment, Religion/Belief, Sexual orientation There will be less activities available to increase awareness.
-Requesting joint funding through the CCG Redesign of the service, to be more efficient and more targeted, responding to recent research in the city 8.
-Full EIA? on cancer awareness and barriers to uptake of screening services.
+Requesting joint funding through the CCG Redesign of the service, to be more efficient and more targeted, responding to recent research in the city on cancer awareness and barriers to uptake of screening services.
+8. Full EIA?
 To be published by end of April 2016 How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 9. Monitoring and Evaluation Improved monitoring through the new service and data collection and analysis regarding which groups are being reached.
 Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.
 10. Cumulative impacts The Public Health directorate and the CCG are joining up all the services they commission in GP practices (these are called Locally Commissioned Services - LCS).
 The new contract provides a significant opportunity for more joined up service delivery of cancer health promotion efforts with practices.
 For the first time there will be a cancer LCS that complements the cancer health promotion work delivered through the public health commissioned contract.

 1. Service Area Public Health - Carers East Brighton & Specialist Counselling 2.
 Proposal No. 32 3.
 Head of Service Dr Peter Wilkinson What is the proposal?
 4. Budget Proposal Miscellaneous Public Health: Carers East Brighton Contract has come to the end of its funding period.
 Not being recommissioned.
 Saving of £44,000 pa Highlight the most significant disproportionate impacts on groups 5.
-Summary of impacts No disproportionate impacts identified related to protected characteristics There should be no impact on carers as this has been part of the wider Carers St Review.
-The counselling element will be taken up by the Wellbeing Service and t Brighton will be absorbed within the wider Carers commission.
-0, 6.
-Assess level of impact (1= low/minimal 5 = high/significant) 1 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
-7. Key actions to reduce negative impacts Counselling will be undertaken by the Wellbeing Service and efforts will be made service is aware of the needs of carers and that carers access the service.
-The s Brighton will be covered jointly by the Adult Social Care Carers Support team and commissioned as part of the Carers Commission from 2017. support for Carers in East 8.
-Full EIA?
+Summary of impacts No disproportionate impacts identified related to protected characteristics There should be no impact on carers as this has been part of the wider Carers Strategy and Commissioning Review.
+The counselling element will be taken up by the Wellbeing Service and the Carers support work in East Brighton will be absorbed within the wider Carers commission.
+6. Assess level of impact (1= low/minimal 5 = high/significant) 1 1 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+7. Key actions to reduce negative impacts Counselling will be undertaken by the Wellbeing Service and efforts will be made to ensure that the Wellbeing service is aware of the needs of carers and that carers access the service.
+The support for Carers in East Brighton will be covered jointly by the Adult Social Care Carers Support team and the new Carers services commissioned as part of the Carers Commission from 2017.
+8. Full EIA?
 Not needed